ProjPossibility/2014-UCLA-InFlight1/README.md

 To Run the Demo
 ===============

+- Requires python (for web server), firebase, and nodejs
 - clone the directory
 - navigate to the directory
 - Run python and node server